RippleOSI/ReactAdmin-NodeRed-Redis-v1/README.md

 # General

-The main purpose of this project is demonstration of workability of application based on two technologies:
+The main purpose of this project is demonstration of workability of application based on three technologies:
 1) Client side on React-Admin framework;
 2) Server side on Node-Red tool.
+3) Database provided by Redis

 # React-Admin